AhmedCodeGuy/portfolio/content/about/index.md

 title: 'About Me'
 avatar: './me.jpg'
 skills:
+  - HTML & CSS
   - JavaScript (ES6+)
-  - HTML & (S)CSS
   - React
-  - Vue
-  - Node.js
+  - React Native
-  - Express
+  - GraphQL
-  - NativeScript
+  - REST
 ---

-Hello!
-I'm Brittany, a software engineer based in Boston, MA who enjoys building things that live on the internet.
-I develop exceptional websites and web apps that provide intuitive, pixel-perfect user interfaces with efficient and modern backends.

-Shortly after graduating from [Northeastern University](https://www.ccis.northeastern.edu/), I joined the engineering team at [Upstatement](https://www.upstatement.com/) where I work on a wide variety of interesting and meaningful projects on a daily basis.
+Hi! my name is Ahmed Hussein, and I'm a Software Engineer with strong JavaScript programming expertise in mobile development with a focus on React Native; recommending and implementing innovative solutions for the delivery of different mobile applications/tools on projects for clients.

+I care about; constructing clean, scalable, quality and top-notch solutions on a variety of projects - following established written procedures, guidelines, and techniques.

+I am always willing to learn and open to sharing knowledge with co-workers.

+Shortly while and after graduating and getting my bachelor's degree in Management Information Systems, I took many online courses one of which is [Harvard University](https://online-learning.harvard.edu/course/cs50-introduction-computer-science) course CS50, and after a few years of experience, I joined the engineering team of [Tarteel.io](https://www.tarteel.io/about) a US-based startup.

 Here are a few technologies I've been working with recently: